Cupid Parasite review

 An Arrow Through the Heart

 The “Cupid” part of the title refers to your role.
-You play as Lynette Mirror, who is the top bridal advisor for the Cupid Corporation.
-Acting as both a matchmaking service and a wedding planning company, Lynette is especially effective at bringing lonely singles together.
-Naturally, she’s an ideal candidate for working with the Parasite 5.
+You play as Lynette Mirror, the top bridal advisor for the Cupid Corporation.
+As both a matchmaking service and a wedding planning company, Lynette is especially effective at bringing lonely singles together.
+Naturally, she’s an ideal candidate for working with the Parasite 6.
 And since it’s revealed within the first few minutes, it’s not a spoiler to state that Lynette has an intriguing secret.
 She is Cupid, the literal goddess of love, sent into the human realm to reverse the trend of break-ups and a waning birth rate after upsetting her father, Mars.

 The God of Love, in Love